puppetlabs/puppetlabs-apache/README.md

 #### Defined type: `apache::custom_config`

 Adds a custom configuration file to the Apache server's `conf.d` directory.
-If the file is invalid and this defined type's [`verify_config`][] parameter's value is true, Puppet throws an error during a Puppet run.
+If the file is invalid and this defined type's [`verify_config`][] parameter's value is `true`, Puppet throws an error during a Puppet run.

 **Parameters within `apache::custom_config`**: